Day 22: 25 Insights in 25 Days 2019 New Year Marathon!

 - Power is to Gamma

-You may be wondering why the ASC-CDL sequence is expressed as ‘S-O-P’, as opposed to ‘O-S-P’ to match the more commonly known ‘LGG’.
-That’s because in CDL math, the arithmetic of SOP-S are calculated in that precise sequence.
-This is extremely important, if you think back to high school math class, you’ll remember that even the slightest change of order of operations will result with something else entirely different!
+You may be wondering why the ASC-CDL sequence is expressed as ‘S-O-P’, as opposed to ‘O-S-P’ to match the more commonly known ‘LGG.’
+That’s because, in CDL math, the arithmetic of SOP-S is calculated in that precise sequence.
+This is extremely important, if you think back to high school math class, you’ll remember that even the slightest change in the order of operations will result in something else entirely different!

-Slope, Offset, and Power (referenced from here as SOP), are transfer functions applied to all three independent channels of R, G, and B. The end result is a group of nine separate operations in a single CDL; since each SOP operation has three color components.
+Slope, Offset, and Power (referenced here as SOP), are transfer functions applied to all three independent channels of R, G, and B. An end result is a group of nine separate operations in a single CDL; each SOP operation has three color components.

-We’ll have a closer look at these individual operations in a few moments.
+We’ll look at these individual operations in a few moments.

 Less Is More – What a CDL Isn’t

-Just like LUTs, CDLs do not affect any kind of spatial or temporal adjustments – power windows, tracking, secondaries, and all plugins are out of scope.
-The key takeaway with CDLs is that they are primary-only color corrections, with the added saturation slider.
+Like LUTs, CDLs do not affect spatial or temporal adjustments – power windows, tracking, secondaries, and all plugins are out of scope.
+The key takeaway with CDLs is that they are primary-only color corrections with the added saturation slider.

-However, as powerful as CDLs can be (they are a bit of metadata themselves) they are quite featureless when it comes to communicating other pieces of information.
+However, as powerful as CDLs can be (they are only metadata themselves), they are pretty featureless when communicating other pieces of information.
 A CDL knows nothing and transmits nothing about the recording format, exposure, and color space of input data.
-Since the CDL does not communicate any other important details, clear communication and precise look management is essential.
-Otherwise, matching pictures between post-houses, vfx artists, and finishing artists – and all the different software they use – is nearly impossible.
-But even with its simplicity the key to success in a CDL workflow: Test, test, test!
+Since the CDL does not communicate any other vital details, clear communication and precise look management are essential.
+Otherwise, matching pictures between post-houses, VFX artists, and finishing artists – and all the different software they use – is nearly impossible.
+But even with its simplicity, the key to success in a CDL workflow: Test, test, test!

 When to use a CDL?

-Some of you may go through your entire color grading career and not use a single CDL!
-The reason for this is because not every workflow requires CDLs to begin with.
-To really appreciate the problems that CDLs solve, we first look at the context you see them being used.
+Some of you may go through your entire color-grading career and not use a single CDL!
+This is because only some workflows require CDLs to begin with.
+To appreciate the problems that CDLs solve, we first look at the context we see them being used.